 - 1 tsp salt

-- Mix together the salt and flour in a bowl
+- Mix together the salt and flour to a bowl.
+If the flour is lumpy, sift to remove any chunks.

-- Slowly add water, mixing as you go
+- Slowly add the water, mixing as you go.
+Take care to not over water.

-- Once you’ve made a large dough ball (should be slightly sticky but not wet feeling) cut into four pieces
+- Once a large dough ball is formed (it should be slightly sticky but not wet feeling), cut into four pieces.

-- Serve with your favorite meal (dal, aloo gobi, etc)
+- Serve with your favorite meal (aloo gobi, dal, chana masala, etc.)

 If you have any questions, feel free to get in touch with me in the comments below or through email on the contact me page.
 Let me know what you think!